 "Wait," Nathan protested.
 "You're just going to let him open it like that?"

 Kristin shrugged.
 "You have a better suggestion?
-How else do you suggest we get inside of it?
+How else are we going to get inside of it?
 There's no key, and I don't think any of us cares to wait for a locksmith."

 "Yes, but what if there's something dangerous inside?"

 Kristin chuckled.
 "Dangerous?
-It's just a chest; no harm ever came from opening a chest."
+We've already confirmed that's not the case.
+Besides, it's just a chest; no harm ever came from opening a chest."

-"I think they said that in that movie," Lucas observed.
+"I think they said that in that movie," Lucas said.
 "And then, the mummy chased them all over Egypt."

 "Yes, well, that chest was cursed.
 I doubt this one is.
-It looks rather ordinary to me," Kristin noted.
+It looks rather ordinary to me," Kristin replied.
 "Probably just some old vases."

 Nathan sighed.
 He couldn't argue with the doctor's logic.
 "Fine; proceed, Mr. Krieg."